 4. Safety & Feedback

-- This is experimental.
-Some users, including the author, have fallen asleep during use and woken up feeling significantly stretched.
+- Some users have fallen asleep during use and awakened feeling more stretched and relaxed.